RasaHQ/rasa/docs/api/http-api.rst

-:desc: Read about Rasa\'s HTTP API that has endpoints for conversations,
+:desc: Read about Rasa's HTTP API that has endpoints for conversations,
        training models, and configuring your bot.

 :pagetype: full